 Employees who earn minimum wage have workplace rights and options for recourse if those rights are violated:

-• Rules govern the proper notice period or termination pay in lieu for wrongful termination.
+- Rules govern the proper notice period or termination pay in lieu of wrongful termination.
 This depends on the specific circumstances of the termination.

-What is the minimum wage in the Northwest Territories?
+FAQs related to minimum wage in the Northwest Territories

 When was the last increase to minimum wage in the NWT?